top of page

 The definition of the terms

 Terms and conditions of veterinary services, which together with our privacy policy and terms and conditions of website use, govern Zoomies Mobile Vet Care Ltd relationship with you in relation to this website and Terms and conditions.
 The term ‘Zoomies Mobile Vet Care Ltd ’ or ‘us’ or ‘we’ refers to the owner of the website and the business.
-The term ‘you’ refers to the user or viewer of our website.
+The term ‘you’ refers to the user of our services or viewer of our website.

 Services provided